niclim/geo-quiz/client/README.md

 # geo-quiz-client

 TODO:
-- Convert to use redux and redux-observables
 - Convert to use api requests over hard coded questions
+  - add preloading to images
 - Make it responsive
-- add preloading to images